stat400/stat400.github.io/category/staff.md

 ### Alex Li

+Hi all.
+My name is Alex, and I am currently in my second year pursuing my Bachelor's in Computer Science + Statistics.
+My favorite topics in STAT 400 are Bias and Maximum Likelihood Estimators.
+My favorite place to study is on the grass.
+I love playing table tennis and cooking.
+A fun fact about me is that I created this website!
+Don’t hesitate to reach out to me if you have any questions about statistics, life, or anything really!

 ### Benny Zhao

 <img src="https://raw.githubusercontent.com/stat400/stat400.github.io/main/PDFs/bio_photos/benny_zhao.png" alt="Benny Zhao" style="width:200px;">

 Hi, my name is Benny, and I'm a second-year Mathematics student in the College of Liberal Arts & Sciences.
 My favorite topic covered in STAT 400 is bivariate distributions.
 My favorite place to study on campus pre-Covid is the ACES Library, since it was usually quiet and it wasn't too far from where I had lived on campus.
 In my free time, I enjoy listening to music.
 A fun fact about myself is that I particularly enjoy listening to music from video game soundtracks.
-I wish you a great semester, and hopefully some fun in learning
+I wish you a great semester, and hopefully some fun in learning.

 ### Evan Ripperger